You’ve finally decided to tackle the issue of your website only being in one language. But how do you translate a web page or your entire website?

 Videos are the new rich content that is starting to become more frequent as part of a company’s marketing strategy.
 There are two different ways to approach this: voiceovers and subtitling.
 Voiceovers can also include dubbing if you want to the script synced to the lips of those on screen.
 Subtitles are the most cost-effective solution which gives the user the choice of all the languages.
 In addition to this, there is a huge SEO bonus by choosing subtitles.

 Speaking of SEO, multilingual SEO is an additional service that is available as an option as a client.
 This requires keyword research and optimising of all the meta-tags, alt-text of images and the ilk.
 Multilingual SEO

 is another service but a service that is best suited to a full website translation.

 How do you translate a website?

 Well, it’s all of the things above and a little more.
-Instead of for one page, depending on your priorities, it can be all your pages and blog posts to keep your site content rich for search engines.
+Instead of for one page, depending on your priorities, it can be all your pages and blog posts, keeping your site content-rich for search engines.
 In addition to this, a full website test can be done to ensure that everything runs smoothly.

 As you can see, there are several steps to website translation and it may look daunting, but a professional language service provider will know how to do this quickly and efficiently.
 Website translations are necessary to communicate with your users in a clear manner.